jkempf42/kube-volttron/cluster-config/README.md

 #### Configuring `gateway-node` to join the cluster as a worker node

-To join `gateway-node` to the cluster as a worker node, use the `kubeadm join` command that `kubadm init` printed out just before it finished, adding on the argument for the CRI socket, for example:
+To join `gateway-node` to the cluster as a worker node, use the `join.sh` shell script you created above:

-	sudo kubeadm join 10.8.0.1:6443 --token <your token> \
-	--discovery-token-ca-cert-hash <your discovery hash> --cri-socket=unix:///var/run/containerd/containerd.sock
+	sudo ./join.sh

-The token is only good for a day, if you need to install more gateway nodes, use this command on `central-node` to create a new one:
+Note that the token is only good for a day, if you need to install more gateway nodes, use this command on `central-node` to create a new one:

 	kubeadm token create